chargehound/chargehound-slate/source/includes/_webhooks.md

 ## Dispute updated

-Notification that a dispute has been updated.
+Notification that a dispute has been edited or updated in Chargehound.

 > Example request: